 Getting the most from your treatment

 - If you are a driver, you must stop driving when Ménière's disease is diagnosed.
+This is because you may have sudden attacks of a spinning sensation (vertigo) with little warning.
 The Driver and Vehicle Licensing Agency (DVLA) will allow driving again when your symptoms are well controlled.
 Taking betahistine will not affect your ability to drive.

 - If you take betahistine every day it is unlikely to stop all attacks, but it may reduce the number and/or the severity of your attacks.
 Your doctor may advise a trial of betahistine for 6-12 months to see if it helps to reduce your symptoms.
 If it does, it can then be continued.

 - If you buy any medicines, check with a pharmacist that they are suitable to take with betahistine.
-Betahistine may not be as effective if it is taken with a preparation containing an antihistamine.
-It also may interfere with the way antihistamines work.
+Betahistine may not be as effective if it is taken alongside a medicine containing an antihistamine.

 Can betahistine cause problems?